TraitForge/docs/README.md

 ### Abstract

 TraitForge is a revolutionary NFT project that introduces an engaging game revolving around a central honeypot, offering strategic gameplay and strong value-accrual elements.
 It contrasts traditional NFT projects, which often lack compelling roadmaps or value mechanisms.
-By incorporating strategic gameplay, airdrops, and staking contracts, TraitForge aims to become a pivotal NFT game that attracts players of all backgrounds.
+By incorporating strategic gameplay, airdrops, and an elite community.
+TraitForge aims to become a pivotal NFT game that attracts players of all backgrounds.

 ### Introduction